Skip to main content

 Course Progression

-Below is a sample sequence of courses for students enrolled in the Environmental Science & Leadership Program.
+Below is a sample sequence of courses for students enrolled in the Environmental Science.
 Cells in orange are related to the program pathway.
 This is subject to change as the programs are developed.

 Grades 6–8 Grade 9 Grade 10 Grade 11 Grade 12